 Sometimes I am ABSOLUTELY SURE that there is a God.

 Sometimes I am ABSOLUTELY SURE that there is not.

 Oftentimes I have no idea what to think.

 Furthermore, there is a good probability that yourself, dear reader, are like that too.
 You may stay proportionally more time in one place versus the other compared to me or others, but you may “cycle” nonetheless (I apologize in advance if you feel that I pretend to know what goes on in your mind; I do not even know what I am thinking half the time).
-Anyway, I Strongly suspect that this also applies to declared atheists (angry or otherwise).
+Anyway, I strongly suspect that this also applies to declared atheists (angry or otherwise).
 I am reasonably sure of that because we are all human.
-Also, NO ONE is privy to the absolute truth.
+Also, again, NO ONE is privy to the absolute truth.

 Please note that I am not advocating for or against religious/spiritual thinking; that’s precisely my point; I do not claim to have any special knowledge in the matter.
 I just do-not-know!

 But I hope, oh boy, do I hope!

 I used to have very interesting conversation on science and faith with a departed friend and colleague.
 He and I agreed that when someday we meet “the guy upstairs” we’d ask so many questions!
 I hope he leaves some questions for me to ask…

 Back to topic, why do angry atheists make me a little angry?
 And what does it have to do with the Science and Belief blog?